 As reported, the QR Code campaign increased website traffic and centre visits by 20 %.

 This campaign uses the latest technology as the tool to reach young people with art as the attraction, thus raising awareness of the BACC and its exhibitions in a highly relevant and thoroughly modern way. – Trong Tantivejakul, Chief Creative Officer, Y&R,Thailand

-The use cases above clearly show that QR Codes are widely used by businesses in Thailand and consumers are well aware of the technology.
-If you are a marketer investing in print media promotions, then you must add a QR Code to engage consumers in Thailand.
+The use cases above clearly show that businesses in Thailand use QR Codes are widely and consumers are well aware of the technology.

 Are you a marketer investing in print media promotions in Thailand?
 Add a QR Code to engage consumers.